RCMgames/BSED/README.md

 I've been working on [hardware and software for small wifi controlled robots](https://github.com/rcmgames) since 2020.

 As I have designed increasingly small [circuit boards](https://github.com/rcmgames) for controlling servos and motors on robots, I started looking for a way to connect lots of quadrature encoders as inputs to a microcontroller.
 I was unable to find any existing Qwiic-compatible encoder reading boards that can handle multiple high-speed quadrature inputs.
 This board can help you control 8 motors with encoder feedback for precise control.

+This version of firmware and library are compatible with version 1 of the hardware.

 ## Acknowledgements
 * I would like to thank [PCBWay](https://www.pcbway.com/) for sponsoring prototyping runs of this project.
 PCBWay produces very nice boards, supports open source hardware, and gave me great support as I worked on this project.
 Special thanks to Liam!